GreenComfyTea/OBS-Stats-on-Stream/README.md

-# obs-stats-on_stream
+# OBS Stats on Stream
-A script for OBS that shows lagged frames, skipped frames and dropped frames on your stream.
+The Script allow to display certain technical data on stream.